skillcadet/blog/_drafts/2025-04-12-Autonomi-Transaction-Reporter.md

 ### ~~Im~~possible Futures

-This project manifested as my submission for the [Autonomi](https://autonomi.com) 's[Impossible-Futures](https://impossible-futures.com) Origin Series competition.
+This project manifested as my submission for [Autonomi](https://autonomi.com)'s[Impossible-Futures](https://impossible-futures.com) Origin Series competition.

 My goal is a tool that will help resolve the hundreds to thousands of ETH and ANT transactions that can occur from hosting a node or using the network.
 It is an unfortunate situation where the ecosystem we use, whether known cryptocurrencies or a native token are, in most locations, taxable events.